teholm/amazon-guardduty-hands-on/README.md

 ![GuardDuty Enabled](images/screenshot3.png "GuardDuty Enabled")

-Now that GuardDyty is enabled it is actively monitoring the three data sources mentioned before.
+Now that GuardDyty is enabled, it is actively monitoring the three data sources mentioned above.
 You should be taken directly to the **Findings** tab, which will show finding details as GuardDuty detects them.

 ## Deploy the Senario Using AWS CloudFormation <a name="deploy"/>

 To initiate the scenario and begin generating GuardDuty findings you need to run the provided CloudFormation template.
 Given that we will be simulating attacks and doing remediation, you should run the CloudFormation template in a non-production account.
-After running through this scenario, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are enable to aggregate findings from other accounts.
+After running through this scenario, you can look at how you can implement GuardDuty and associated remediations in a multi-account structure so you are able to aggregate findings from other accounts.

 Region| Deploy
 ------|-----
 US West 2 (Oregon) | [![Deploy CFN Template in us-west-2](./images/deploy-to-aws.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=GuardDuty-Hands-On&templateURL=https://s3-us-west-2.amazonaws.com/sa-security-specialist-workshops-us-west-2/guardduty-hands-on/guardduty-cfn-template.yml)

 1. Click the **Deploy to AWS** button above.
 This will automatically take you to the AWS Management Console to run the template.
-If you prefer, can also just use the template found in this repo (guardduty-cfn-template.yml).
+If you prefer, you can also just use the template found in this repo (guardduty-cfn-template.yml).

 2. On the **Specify Details** section enter the necessary parameters as shown below.